open-mmlab/mmaction2/tools/data/ava_kinetics/README.md

 Arguments:

 - `avakinetics_root`: the directory to save the ava-kinetics dataset.
 Defaults to `$MMACTION2/data/ava_kinetics`.
-- `num_workers`: number of workers used to cut videos.
+- `num_workers`: number of workers used to extract frames.
 Defaults to -1 and use all available cpus.

 ## Step 5.
 Prepare Annotations